unumux/willow/CONTRIBUTING.md

         - This command will prompt you with a number of questions you need to answer
             - Type of change you've made - Choose from a list of pre-defined types
             - Scope of the work - One-word to define where the work was done, use `*` if there are multiple scopes
             - Short Description - Limited to 72 characters.
 No capital letters.
-[Impreative tense](https://en.wikipedia.org/wiki/Imperative_mood).
-Example: Update banner text styles
+[Imperative tense](https://en.wikipedia.org/wiki/Imperative_mood).
+Example: update banner text styles
             - Long Description
             - Are there any breaking changes?
             - Does this commit close an issue on Github?